 As a result of the government’s 2001 pension reform, private / personal pension plans have become an essential component of old age social security.

-A supplementary, private pension plan is thus an absolute must!
-What form of old-age pension scheme is suitable – whether state-subsidized such as the Riester Rente, eligible for tax credits like the Rürup Rente, or a purely private pension plan – is something that must be determined case by case.
+A supplementary, private pension plan is ususally a must!
+What form of pension scheme is suitable – whether state-subsidized such as the Riester Rente, eligible for tax credits like the Rürup Rente, or a purely private pension plan – is something that must be determined case by case.

 The Riester Rente is a type of private pension scheme subsidized by the state.
 Through long-term contribution payments, the taxable individual accrues own pension capital.
 For joining this pension plan, the individual also receives government subsidies.
 And, as the case may be, beyond these subsidies individuals may also get a tax break by claiming the premiums as a deductible special expense.

 A family of four can receive government subsidies of over 900 € annually!